uAtomicBoolean/sleek-ui/docs-sleek-ui/theming.md

 ## Default colors
 The default colors are available in the `@sleek-ui/styling/colors.slint` file and are from the [ant design documentation](https://ant.design/docs/spec/colors?theme=light):
-- success
+- success: a green color.
-- warning
+- warning: a yellow color.
-- danger
+- danger: a red color.
 - dust-red
 - volcano
 - sunset-orange